DSharpPlus/DSharpPlus/docs/articles/beyond_basics/intents.md

 ### Discord Application
-On the [Discord Application under the Bot Page](https://discord.com/developers/applications) you will have to specify if your bot requires special intents.
+On the [Discord Application under the Bot Page](https://discord.com/developers/applications) you will have to specify if your bot requires Privileged Intents.
 ![Bot Page](/images/Intents.png)

 ### Discord Configuration